 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Camanche is worth considering.

-The percentage of adults in Camanche who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in Camanche have a bachelor's degree or advanced degree.
+In terms of college education, Camanche is nearly on par with the US average for all cities of 21.84%: 18.52% of adults 25 and older in Camanche have a bachelor's degree or advanced degree.

 The per capita income in Camanche in 2022 was $33,189, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $132,756 for a family of four.
 However, Camanche contains both very wealthy and poor people as well.